sk-classroom/AttackOnNetworks/README.md

 In this assignment, we will break a network into pieces.
 Many empirical networks are hard to break if we randomly attack it.
 However, by strategically attacking a specific part of the network, we can break it very easily.
-This leads to the idea of "importance", i.e., a node is "important" for the network if removing the node breaks the network.
+This leads to the idea of "importance," i.e., a node is "important" for the network if removing the node breaks the network.

 # Exercise
 - See the notebook under `notebook` folder

 # Task

-Your task is to implement some functions in python scripts under `./scripts` folder.
+Your task is to implement some functions in the Python scripts under `./scripts` folder.

 You can check the correctness of your implementation by `git push` the scripts.
-It will trigger the autograding on GitHub server.
+It will trigger the auto-grading on the GitHub server.
 You can see the correctness in GitHub Actions.

 ### Example data